 Appellee Peter Gang was a correctional officer employed by Montgomery County, appellant.
 On September 17, 2011, Gang was accidentally injured at a facility and thereafter filed a workers' compensation claim.
-Following a hearing on April 26, 2012, the Workers' Compensation Commission issued a decision on May 2, 2012, which found appellee suffered a permanent partial disability and awarded Gang compensation at the rate of \$157 a week, for 70 weeks.
+Following a hearing on April 26, 2012, the Workers' Compensation Commission issued a decision on May 2, 2012, which found Gang suffered a permanent partial disability and awarded him compensation at the rate of \$157 a week, for 70 weeks.

-&lt;sup>1 Appellant originally presented the following question: Did the Commission and the trial court err in finding the Commission could modify an award even though the period for timely appeal or rehearing had expired and there was no allegation of a change in circumstance of the injury?
+1 Appellant originally presented the following question: Did the Commission and the trial court err in finding the Commission could modify an award even though the period for timely appeal or rehearing had expired and there was no allegation of a change in circumstance of the injury?

-The order, however, failed to recognize Gang's status as a "public safety officer," under § 9-628 of the Labor and Employment Article, which entitled him to a higher rate of compensation.
-Both parties agree the May 2, 2012 Order was error and that Gang initially received compensation at the incorrect rate.
-Neither party filed a motion for rehearing or appeal to the circuit court.
+The order, however, failed to recognize his status as a "public safety officer," under § 9-628 of the Labor and Employment Article, which entitled him to a higher rate of pay.
+Both parties agree the May 2, 2012 Order was error and that Gang initially received compensation at the incorrect rate.2 Neither party filed a motion for rehearing3 or appeal to the circuit court.4

-Almost four years later, on March 22, 2016, a "Request for Document Correction" was filed by appellee's counsel regarding the 2012 case.
+Almost four years later, on March 22, 2016, a "Request for Document Correction" was filed by Gang's counsel regarding the 2012 case.
 The request alleged that Gang was paid at an incorrect rate.
 The Commission, on March 25, 2016, issued an amended award, retroactively modifying his compensation to \$314 a week.
 Appellant objected to the Commission's actions because it had not been notified and filed a "Request for Rehearing" on April 6, 2016.
-Appellee then filed a request, on April 13, asking that the Commission "withdraw the Document Correction filed on 3/22/16, strike the Order issued on 3/25/16 and set this case in for hearing on the issue of the correct weekly permanent partial disability rate in the 5/2/12 Order."
+Appellee then filed a request, on April 13, asking that the Commission "withdraw the Document Correction filed on 3/22/16, strike the Order issued on 3/25/16

-&lt;sup>2 Appellee concedes that, since then, the Commission has paid him the full amount of compensation he was entitled to.
+2 Appellee concedes that, since then, the County has paid him the full amount of compensation he was entitled to.

-&lt;sup>3 "Within 15 days after the date of a decision by the Commission, a party may file with the Commission a written motion for a rehearing."
+3 "Within 15 days after the date of a decision by the Commission, a party may file with the Commission a written motion for a rehearing."
 Md.
 Code Ann., Lab. & Empl. § 9-726(a) (West 2018).

-&lt;sup>4 An employee "aggrieved by a decision of the Commission...may appeal from the decision of the Commission provided the appeal is filed within 30 days...by filing a petition for judicial review[.]"
+4 An employee "aggrieved by a decision of the Commission...may appeal from the decision of the Commission provided the appeal is filed within 30 days...by filing a petition for judicial review[.]"
 Md.
 Code Ann., Lab. & Empl. § 9-737 (West 2018).

-&lt;sup>5 Counsel for appellee first filed a Request for Document Correction with the incorrect rate of pay for a public safety officer at the time of Gang's injury.
+5 Counsel for appellee first filed a Request for Document Correction with the incorrect rate of pay for a public safety officer at the time of Gang's injury.
 Six minutes later, counsel filed a second Request for Document Correction with the correct figure.